apache/metron/metron-platform/metron-common/README.md

     * durationAgo - How long ago should values be retrieved from?
     * units - The units of 'durationAgo'.
     * config_overrides - Optional - Map (in curly braces) of name:value pairs, each overriding the global config parameter of the same name.
 Default is the empty Map, meaning no overrides.
   * Returns: The selected profile measurement timestamps.
+These are ProfilePeriod objects.

 ### `PROTOCOL_TO_NAME`
   * Description: Converts the IANA protocol number to the protocol name